tdongsi/calendars/README.md

 5. **ISO calendar**: provided in Python `datetime` module.
    * Example: January 02, 2006 to December 31, 2006.
    * The first week of an ISO year is the first (Gregorian/regular) calendar week of a year containing a Thursday.
-   * Each week starts at Monday and ends at Sunday.
+   * Different from retail calendar, each week starts at Monday and ends at Sunday.
+   * Similar to retail calendar, each ISO year has 52 weeks (occasionally 53 weeks in leap year).
+Their quarters and months are similarly defined (e.g., 5-4-4).

 Out of the above calendar types, retail calendar seems to have more complex rules.
 However, this calendar type is frequently used in industries like retail and manufacturing for ease of planning around it.